stephenajulu/stephenajulu.com/content/blog/outlier-male-series-mind-body-and-spirit.md

 hero: "/images/photo-nic-khhukoxqo4k-unsplash.jpg"
 description: Here we continue to discuss how one can become an outlier male by building the fundamentals, the mind, body and spirit.
-draft: true

 ---
 Hello Guys,

 Now here's the game plan.

 We'll focus primarily on Mind, Body and Spirit and our secondary focus will be Wealth/Riches.
 Now I do remember telling you that we should focus on 3 things only but things change.

 I'm going to add URGENCY.